-Both Buteyko and Yoga breathing techniques have benefited the health of many individuals and especially respiratory problems (ie. bronchitis & asthma).
-To the novice, the two systems may seem to contradict but I would argue there are more similarities and synergies between them.
+Both Buteyko and Yoga breathing techniques have benefited the health of many individuals and especially those with respiratory problems (ie. bronchitis & asthma).
+To the novice, the two systems may seem to contradict each other but I would argue there are many similarities between them.

 While Pranayama is a component of the yoga tradition, which also consists of meditation and physical postures, Buteyko is a system solely focusing on breath training.

 |Breathing Practice||Based on 1 fundamental principle||A conglomeration of exercises|

 |Focus||Breathing Biochemistry||Pranayama is geared towards affecting the ANS, Asana towards improving breathing biomechanics|

 |Scientific Research||Limited yet conclusive & in-line with the laws of respiratory physiology||Plenty but not systematic|

 |Safety||High||Depends on the exercise|

 Pranayama vs Buteyko Breathing